cpp-linter/cpp-linter-hooks/README.md

 Pass `--dry-run` to the `args` of `clang-format`(can also pass other arg which clang-format supports)

-This just prints instead of changing the format.
+Then it will just print instead of changing the format.
 E.g:

 ```bash
 clang-format.............................................................Failed